viktornikolov069/Simple-String-Library/README.md

 ## Notes

-This library even though made in 'C' uses an object oriented approach or at least that is what I'm attempting to do.
+* This library even though made in 'C' uses an object oriented approach or at least that is what I'm attempting to do.
+* Naming convention is snake_case.